-Dryden Goodwin’s Breathe:2022 reaches its crescendo this month at the Lewisham Old Town Hall, Catford – lighting up the night sky for two weeks from 30th November – 14th December 2022.
+Dryden Goodwin’s Breathe:2022 reached its crescendo at the Lewisham Old Town Hall, Catford – lighting up the night sky for two weeks from 30th November – 18th December 2022.

-Premiering alongside Breathe:2022 will be Drawing Breath, an ambitious new animation co-created by over 130 Lewisham Secondary School pupils in partnership with the artist.
+Premiering alongside Breathe:2022 is the wonderful Drawing Breath, an ambitious new animation co-created by over 130 Lewisham Secondary School pupils in partnership with the artist.
 This new project is a collective animation featuring 800 original drawings made by the pupils this autumn, across five participating schools.

 It’s free to see this amazing work – Just turn up, it’ll be shown from dusk (4.45pm) till dawn (7am) each night – on until 7am on Sunday 18th December!

 This projection is the culmination of our year long programme exploring the impact of air pollution and the power of collective action.
 Reimagining and extending his 2012 ‘Breathe’ artwork a decade on (which featured 1,300 drawings of his five-year-old son inhaling and exhaling air), Goodwin has created a multi-site commission combining drawings of six Lewisham residents.
 Participants from local activist groups including Choked Up, Mums for Lungs, Clean Air for Catford, and the Ella Roberta Family Foundation, as well as Goodwin’s now 15 year old son and a younger school child, have been drawn by the Lewisham based artist as they ‘fight for breath’.